erickgnclvs/aws-ccp-preparation/README.md

 ### Security services
 #### Identity and Access Management - **IAM**
+> Should have been called Users, Keys and Certs

+> Use this to: Set up additional users, set up new AWS Keys and policies.
   * Free
   * Manage access to services and resources with granular permission sets
   * Set access permissions for users or other services to a resource